Basic Workflow Example 🚀#

 Illustration Generation#

-The AI creates consistent illustrations:
+The AI creates consistent illustrations across scenes:

 - Scene 1: Emma and mom outside school building